ssheffk/ssheffk/README.md

 - 👋 Hi, I’m @ssheffk
 - 👀 I’m interested in finance, and blockchain enthusiast
-- 🌱 I’m currently learning Python and JavaScript
+- 🌱 I’m currently learning JavaScript and Python
-- 💞️ I’m looking to collaborate on Data-Analyst projects
 - 📫 How to reach me ...

 <!---